vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 the Walgreens at Adeline Street to purchase suppplements, finishing around 5:20 PM.
 I then did some food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Monday January 23

+I spent a large part of the day at Joinn Innovation Park with one of my work colleagues.
+I took BART + bus for the way to, and got a lift from my colleague for the way back.